paul-pop/money-transfer-api/DECISIONS.md

 There are some decisions I made as I went along that I wanted to keep track of here:

-1. Wanted to use DropWizard because I have used it before but decided to try something I've never done before instead so I ended up with Ratpack (PS: Would appreciate feedback on what can be done better as it's my first time using it.)
+1. Wanted to use DropWizard initially but decided to try something I've never done before instead so I ended up with Ratpack (PS: Would appreciate feedback on what can be done better as it's my first time using it.)

-2. Wanted to use H2 as an in-memory database with JOOQ to generate the models but based on my experience there's so many issues with type conversion that for simplicity I have just used data structures.
+2. Wanted to use H2 as an in-memory database with JOOQ to generate the models but based on my experience there's so many issues with type conversion that, for simplicity, I have just used data structures

-3. Added Swagger so I don't have to document all endpoints in the README, I have not bundled this inside the app because it's not that easy in Ratpack, didn't want to waste time - so it's a swagger.yaml file that can be imported in the online editor
+3. Added Swagger so I don't have to document all endpoints in the README, I have not bundled this inside the app because it's not that easy in Ratpack, didn't want to waste time - so it's a swagger.yaml file that can be imported in the online editor which should just work

 4. Used the Maven Shade plugin to bundle the app into a single executable JAR